andrewdkennedy1/PawPaint/README.md

 npm run dev
 ```

-Set your `GEMINI_API_KEY` in `.env.local`, place your device on a stable surface, and let your cat discover their inner artist!
+Place your device on a stable surface, and let your cat discover their inner artist!

 ### 🐾 Perfect For